1.0 Policy Purpose

 3.1 Employee Files and Records

 The University maintains personnel information for each employee to ensure a complete, accurate, and current record of documents related to the job and employment status of an employee.
-The employee file serves as the historical record of information pertaining to an employee from the date of hire to date of separation.
-University Human Resources holds all official Employment Files and records and employee files cannot be duplicated without express authority from University Human Resources.
+The Employee File serves as the historical record of information pertaining to an employee from the date of hire to date of separation.
+University Human Resources holds all official Employee Files and Records.
+Employee Files cannot be duplicated without express authority from University Human Resources.

-All employee personnel records must be electronically maintained in Workday.
-Managers are not allowed to maintain shadow or duplicate personnel files.
+All Employee Records must be electronically maintained in Workday, with the exception of employee leave/ADA and employee relations records which are confidentially maintained in Salesforce.
+Managers are not allowed to maintain shadow or duplicate Employee Files.

 3.2 Employment Verifications